shenoynikhil/improve-diffusion-gan/README.md

 * Wasserstein GAN with Gradient Penalty (WGAN_GP)
 * Spectral Normalization GAN (SN_GAN)

+Our modifications are,
+* Multiple Time Step Noise (mts)
+* Reverse Strategy (rs): More noise at the beginning of the diffusion process and gradually decrease it.
+* Top-K Training (tk): Only use the top-k samples to train the discriminator.
+[Paper](https://arxiv.org/abs/2002.06224)

 ### Setup
 ```bash
 # Create a new conda environment